SergePletnev/custom-cucumber-html-reporter/README.md

 ```bash
 node index.js --path "<path to cucumber report (json file)>"
 ```
-This command will generate custom cucumber html report.
+This command will generate report.
 Parameter 'path' is required.